google/clusterfuzzlite/docs/overview.md

 ### Fuzzing

-[Fuzzing] is a technique were randomized inputs are automatically created and fed as input to a (target) program in order to find bugs in that program.
+[Fuzzing] is a technique where randomized inputs are automatically created and fed as input to a (target) program in order to find bugs in that program.
 The program that creates the inputs is called a fuzzer.
 Fuzzing is highly effective at finding bugs missed by manually written tests,